jarekratajski/eta_lang_presentation/src/eta_vdz.md

 *Try it now!*

  If you are JVM / JavaDeveloper that wants to learn and play with Haskell

 *Play now!*

 # Eta community

-Small.
+Small

 Great!

 You can help!
-There are lot of small things to do.
+There are lot of small things to do

-**Future of eta lies in your hands**
+# Summary

+Even if You stick to Java learning haskell can help You evolve

+You may understand the `M...` word

+ETA is a small Step

+You can code haskell but do not get out of JVM